 All of my assets are in a Revocable Living Trust.
 Are these assets exempt from Medicaid?

-Medicaid considers all assets in a revocable trust to be countable for Medicaid.
-Therefore, they are not protected and will need to be spent down.
+Medicaid counts all assets in a revocable trust as countable.
+Therefore, they are not protected and must be spent down.
 Only a qualifying Irrevocable Trust can work.

 Will I lose my home if I need long-term care?

-New Jersey’s Estate Recovery Acts attempts to recover the money paid for benefits through the estate of the individual who received the benefits.
+New Jersey’s Estate Recovery Act attempts to recover the money paid for benefits through the estate of the individual who received the benefits.
 For a married couple, however, this typically does not occur until both spouses have passed away.
-Once that happens, (or upon the death of a single Medicaid recipient) the Estate Recovery Act will lay claim to the value of the house up to the cost of benefits provided by Medicaid.
+Once that happens (or upon the death of a single Medicaid recipient), the Estate Recovery Act will lay claim to the value of the house up to the cost of benefits provided by Medicaid.
 Of course, estate recovery planning should not be left until the individual passes away.
-It should be part of an overall plan prior to application.
+It should be part of an overall plan before the application.

-In future years, more individuals will be accurately diagnosed at younger ages due to the increase in productive diagnostic procedures.
+In future years, more individuals will be accurately diagnosed at younger ages as more effective diagnostic procedures become available.
 Alzheimer’s disease is considered to be early onset if an individual is age 55 or younger when symptoms first appear.
 Early-onset individuals may not necessarily be in the early stage of Alzheimer’s when the diagnosis is made.
-Individuals with early-onset Alzheimer’s will experience similar symptoms as early-stage Alzheimer’s, but there are other issues that may also be present.
-These individuals may experience unique physical and cognitive issues due to their younger age (e.g. children still living at home, employment issues).
-It is critically important that if a loved one receives a diagnosis of early-onset anything (ALS, Parkinson’s, Dementia, etc.) that they see me immediately.
+Individuals with early-onset Alzheimer’s will experience similar symptoms as early-stage Alzheimer’s, but other issues may also be present.
+These individuals may experience unique physical and cognitive issues due to their younger age (e.g., children still living at home, employment issues).
+It is critically important that if a loved one receives a diagnosis of early-onset anything (ALS, Parkinson’s, Dementia, etc.), they see me immediately.
 Time is the enemy.
 The condition will never get better.
 Do not wait for a crisis to occur.
 You have time if you act immediately.

 Answers to Additional Commonly Asked Questions About Medicaid and Other State Programs and Insurance

-Some people who are enrolled in New Jersey Medicaid or NJ FamilyCare “Plan A” also have or are covered by private health or other insurance.
-If this describes your situation, it is important for you to understand how these different types of coverage work together, and what your legal obligations are to the Medicaid or NJ FamilyCare program.
+Some people enrolled in New Jersey Medicaid/NJ FamilyCare are covered by private health insurance or other insurance.
+If this describes your situation, it is important for you to understand how these different types of coverage work together and what your legal obligations are to Medicaid or the NJ FamilyCare program.

-New Jersey Medicaid and NJ.
-FamilyCare are both health care programs paid for by federal and state funds.
-‘A person’s eligibility for either of these- programs is based on income and other information.
+New Jersey Medicaid and NJ FamilyCare are health care programs paid for by federal and state funds.
+‘A person’s eligibility for either of these programs is based on income and other information.
 Both programs pay certain medical and health care costs.

 Both programs are administered by the New Jersey Division of Medical Assistance and Health Services (DMAHS).
-Neither Medicaid nor NJ FamilyCare should be confused with Medicare, which is administered by the federal government only.
+Neither Medicaid nor NJ FamilyCare should be confused with Medicare, which is administered solely by the federal government.

-In this brochure, both Medicaid and those NJ FamilyCare services paid for by Medicaid are referred to as “Medicaid.”
+Both NJ Medicaid and NJ FamilyCare services paid for by Medicaid are referred to as “Medicaid.”

 What is private health insurance?